 - Share a document to note down the main talking points before the meeting.

 - Break the ice at the start and connect on a personal level before diving into the meeting.
 You can ask about the person’s hobbies, plans, or weekend happenings.

 - Dedicate enough space for questions or last-minute issues that might pop up.

 Similar to weekly 1:1s, we also hold weekly update meetings on the team level.
 It helps us keep everyone informed about the progress on tasks and discuss issues that need clarifying.

 The meeting has a fixed time in everyone’s diary.
 Some smaller teams hold 30-60 minute weekly updates to share each person’s updates, solve problems, collect feedback and align the team around the weekly priorities.

-Our bigger teams with 20+ people divide the responsibilities and share their updates in a presentation.
-They only take 15 minutes and have a clear structure that covers KPIs, weekly priorities, important announcements and updates.
+Our bigger teams of 20+ people divide the responsibilities and share their updates in a presentation.
+They only take 15 minutes and have a clear structure that covers KPIs, weekly priorities, important announcements, and updates.

 During the meeting, people take turns to share their updates on key projects.
 There is always space for questions and resolving important issues.